 Over 35 years ago David Wilkins turned his passion into a business; supported by his wife Alice he began the voyage of discovery through London’s wholesale Oriental rug importers.

-Over the years David acquired an in-depth knowledge and with this he was able to guide his clients safely through the Labyrinth of London’s Oriental rug dealers.
+Over the years David acquired an in-depth knowledge and with this he was able to guide his clients safely through the Labyrinth of London’s Oriental rug and carpet selection.

 In 1991 David was joined by his son Alexander who now runs the business with the wisdom of his father, making it a truly family concern.
 Alexander has travelled to many of the rug producing country’s including Iran/Persia and will be happy to impart his knowledge to help you find that special oriental carpet.

 A Note from David